-Pattern/ Principle Description "interface" Adapter Information Expert A general principle of object design and responsibility assignment? "interface" Adapter +operation() Adapter Adapter Type: Structural Assign a responsibility to the information expert-the class that has the information neces- sary to fulfill the responsibility.
-What it is: Convert the interface of a class into another interface clients expect.
-Lets Creator Who creates?
+Pattern/ Principle Description Information Expert A general principle of object design and responsibility assignment?
+Assign a responsibility to the information expert-the class that has the information necessary to fulfill the responsibility.
+Adapter Adapter Client Adapter Type: Structural What it is: Convert the interface of a class into Creator Who creates?
 (Note that Factory is a common alternate solution.)
-ConcreteAdapter Adaptee Adapt 1.
-B contains A4.
-B records A2.
-B aggregates A5.
-B closely uses A3.
-B has the initializing data for A +adaptedOperation()
+Assign class B the responsibility to create an instance of class A if one of these is true: 1.
+B contains A 4.
+B records A 2.
+B aggregates A 5.
+B closely uses A 3.
+B has the initializing data for A ConcreteAdapter Adaptee -adaptee +adaptedOperation()